Monetary and Fiscal Policy Interactions in Closed and Open Economies: An IS–LM and Mundell–Fleming Perspective

 Trade Policy: Trade restrictions, such as tariffs, shift IS* rightward but induce currency appreciation, which offsets net export gains.
 Thus, trade policy affects exchange rates but not output.

-Fiscal Policy: Fiscal expansion shifts IS* rightward.
+Fiscal Policy: An increase in G shifts IS* right.
+To prevent e from appreciating, the central bank must increase M, shifting LM* right.
+Fiscal policy is maximally effective because it triggers a complementary monetary expansion.
+Fiscal expansion shifts IS* rightward.
 To maintain the fixed exchange rate, the central bank expands the money supply, shifting LM* rightward and amplifying income growth.
 Fiscal policy is therefore powerful under fixed regimes.

-Monetary Policy: Attempts to expand money supply are neutralized by central bank interventions to maintain the peg, rendering monetary policy ineffective.
+Monetary Policy: If the central bank tries to increase M, e starts to depreciate.
+To maintain the peg, the central bank must sell foreign assets and buy back domestic currency, contracting M back to its original level.
+Monetary policy is ineffective.
+Attempts to expand money supply are neutralized by central bank interventions to maintain the peg, rendering monetary policy ineffective.

 Trade Policy: Trade restrictions shift IS* rightward, and central bank interventions expand LM* to maintain the peg.
 The result is higher income and improved trade balance.